dhh1128/codecraft.co/don-kleinschnitz-stake.md

 <strong>Show, don't tell</strong>

 Don is always tinkering with tools and processes that instill this habit in his troops.
 On another memorable occasion, we were wrestling with long, dry requirements documents.
-They were auto-generated from a requirements database, and they ran into the scores--maybe hundreds--of pages.
+They were auto-generated from a requirements database, and they ran into the scores &mdash; maybe hundreds &mdash; of pages.
 Because they were so long, nobody liked to read them carefully.
 And because nobody liked to read them, they weren't producing the interlock we needed to keep five development sites aligned in a healthy way.

 Don asked us to build a UI that manifested the existence of all features that would be exposed in our next release.
-It didn't have to <em>do</em> anything--just display what sorts of things would be possible.
+It didn't have to <em>do</em> anything &mdash; just display what sorts of things would be possible.

 At first I thought he was crazy.
 I told him it would take a long time.

 "Not as long as requirements docs," he said.

-"It will be ugly--completely lacking in any usability."
+"It will be ugly &mdash; completely lacking in any usability."

 "So?
 We're not trying to model the customer experience.
 We can throw it away.
 The value is in forcing ourselves to be specific about what features we have."

 I built the UI.
 And I learned <em>a ton</em>.
-A picture--even a sloppy one--is easily worth a thousand words.
+A picture &mdash; even a sloppy one &mdash; is easily worth a thousand words.
 Especially if it's interactive.

 Product managers saw the UI.
 After a suitable re-education so they knew not to worry about ugliness or awkward workflow, they started saying really insightful things, like: "If we expose features A and C but not B, a user who wants to do A→B→C will be frustrated."
 The concreteness of the UI was almost like magic.